fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/filter-chart-data-using-fusioncharts-net.md

 heading: Filter Chart Data
 ---

-**Filter** is an operation used to filter data values from a large dataset, based on one or more conditions.
+**Filter** is an operation used to isolate data values from a large dataset, based on one or more conditions.
 If you apply one of these operations on the DataModel, it generates a new DataModel with the filtered data.

 ## Types of filters